INTERMEDIATE LEVEL COURSE

 Lesson 2

-These slightly modified Scales are used when a Major Chord has been switched from its usual Minor Chord in the House (conventionally called a Key).
+These slightly modified scales are used when a Major chord has been switched from its usual Minor chord in the House (or Key, the traditionally name).

-This becomes obvious if using a Mode during a Chord Progression and a wrong Note is encountered on the B string, which is moved up one fret for the duration of this ‘special’ Major Chord which is called a Major V or Major III.
+This becomes obvious if using a Mode during a Chord Progression and a wrong Note is encountered on the ‘b’ string, which is moved up one fret for the duration of this ‘special’ Major chord called a Major V (Major Fifth) or Major III (Major Three).

 The A Aeolian version suits the E Major in ‘House Of The Rising Sun’ by The Animals.